Show posts tagged:

 Security hardening holiday calendar - Week 1

 This year we decided to provide security focused modules and content for the holiday season.
 These are parts of the security configuration we implement on our own infrastructure, based on OpenSCAP and other sources.
 By putting these into easy to use modules and writing about it, we hope to give our community of users something valuable: Educational and easy to understand security tips, along with configuration which can quickly be automated across your entire infrastructure, using CFEngine.
+Today, at the seventh day of the calendar, we will share a summary of the first week.

 December 7, 2021